OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Within the `Scientific Objects` menu, Phis users can import new plots with the
 <span class="btn btn-success">Create</span> button.

-Scientific objects such as plots are imported into Phis through an editable table in which each additionnal row contains the information of an additionnal scientifc object to be inserted in Phis database.
+Scientific objects such as plots are imported into Phis through an editable table in which each row contains the information of an additionnal scientifc object to be inserted in Phis database.

 One can also copy and paste in this table the content of a .csv file whose header is :